jsaintro/publicnotes/3dprinting/Temperature Calibration/PID Tuning.md

 Recv:  Ki: 1.51
 Recv:  Kd: 72.77
 ```
-Note: Where 215 is the temp in C that you are going to use for your filament (Change accordingly).
+Note: Where XXX is the temp in C that you are going to use for your filament (Change accordingly).
 Note: This will heat the first nozzle (E0), and cycle around the target temperature 8 times (C8) at the given temperature (S200) ,200 C, and return values for P I and D.  Ex P=20.95 I=1.51 D=72.77

-3. Add the results to your slicer config
+5. Add the results to your slicer config
 Edit the start gcode for the printer profile
     ```
     {if first_layer_temperature[0]>210 && first_layer_temperature[0]<220}